utrains/terraform-ec2-efs-s3-job-interview/README.md

 - terraform plan
 - terraform apply -auto-approve

-# after the test, no forget to destroy all ressources using this command
+# after the test, dont forget to destroy all ressources using this command
 - terraform destroy -auto-approve